jekhokie/raspberry-noaa-v2/README.md

 See "Credits" for the awesome way this version of the framework came to be.

-## Quick Start - Use a maintained image
+## Super Easy setup: Use a maintained image
 Want a really simple way to get up and running?
-V3ELB has been maintaining a pre-built image of Raspberry-Noaa-V2 ('RN2') over here:
+VE3ELB has been maintaining a pre-built image of Raspberry-Noaa-V2 ('RN2') over here:

 [https://qsl.net/ve3elb/RaspiNOAA/](https://qsl.net/ve3elb/RaspiNOAA/)